-Sewage Spill Prompts Beach Closure South of Torrance - NewsBreak
+Sewage spill prompts beach closure south of Torrance - NewsBreak

 Cuisine-themed debuts popping around Southern California?.
 The word "bounty" springs to mind, and as does "deliciousness," as do the words "where do I go and what shall I eat and where can I peruse a menu?"
 A few popular sup-out spots have had major openings around town in recent days,...

+Millions in LA County Can Resume Outdoor Watering With Pipeline Repairs Complete

-Repairs to a water pipeline connecting the Colorado River to customers in Los Angeles County have been completed two days ahead of schedule, and residents and businesses are allowed to resume limited watering outdoors, it was announced Monday.
-The Metropolitan Water District of Southern California completed repairs on a leak...
+Millions in Southern California can resume outdoor watering Monday after repairs on a pipeline connecting the Colorado River to customers in Los Angeles County were completed ahead of schedule.
+The completion of repairs on a leaking portion of the 36-mile pipeline means 4 million people who were asked to avoid...

 Los Angeles, California Residents To Get $225 Payments